nopnop2002/esp-idf-sx127x/README.md

 1001:500 kHz
 In the lower band (169MHz), signal bandwidths 8&9 are not supported.

-- SF rate (expressed as a base-2 logarithm)
+- Spreading Factor (expressed as a base-2 logarithm)
 6:64 chips / symbol
 7:128 chips / symbol(Default)
 8:256 chips / symbol